Jepsens1/ShareIt/README.md

 called FastAPI, and it immediately caught my attention due to it's high-speed performance, validation using Pydantic and Starlette, and how quickly to develop new features.
 So i decides to give Python and FastAPI framework a try.
 It's a minimal blog post API, but i wanted to make a project that covered all aspects of FastAPI and Python.
-.
-So i decides to give Python and FastAPI framework a try.
-It's a minimal blog post API, but i wanted to make a project that covered all aspects of FastAPI and Python.

 ## Tech Stack
 * **Backend**: FastAPI(Python)